-Table 9: Anticipated Impacts and Mitigation Measures - Pre-construction Environmental Mitigation Plan and historical remains authorities, and interest groups in consultation forums as project stakeholders so that their expertise can be made available; and (iii) Develop a protocol for use by the construction contractors in conducting any excavation work, to ensure that any chance finds are recognized and measures are taken to ensure they are protected and conserved.
-Construction work camps, , stockpile areas, storage areas, and disposal areas.
-Disruption to traffic flow and sensitive reces (i) Prioritize areas within or nearest possible vacant space in the subproject location; (ii) If it is deemed necessary to locate elsewhere, consider sites that will not promote instability and result in destruction of property, vegetation, irrigation, and drinking water supply systems; (iii) Do not consider residential areas; (iv) Take extreme care in selecting sites to avoid direct disposal to water body which will inconvenience the community.
+Field Anticipated Impact Mitigation Measures Responsible for Mitigation Monitoring of Mitigation Board Include EMP in the Bid Document Include Environmental Management Plan in the contract document of all civil works Shillong Municipal Board (SMB)/SIPMIU Included in the bid document Social and Cultural Resources Ground disturbance can uncover and damage archaeological and historical remains (i) Consult SIPMIU to obtain an expert assessment of the archaeological potential of the site; (ii) Include state and local archaeological, cultural and historical authorities, and interest groups in consultation forums as project stakeholders so that their expertise can be made available; and (iii) Develop a protocol for use by the construction contractors in conducting any excavation work, to ensure that any chance finds are recognised and measures are taken to ensure they are protected and conserved.
+SIPMIU & DSMC Chance Finds Protocol Construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas.
+Disruption to traffic flow and sensitive receptors (i) Prioritize areas within or nearest possible vacant space in the subproject location; (ii) If it is deemed necessary to locate elsewhere, consider sites that will not promote instability and result in destruction of property, vegetation, irrigation, and drinking water supply systems; (iii) Do not consider residential areas; (iv) Take extreme care in selecting sites to avoid direct disposal to water body which will inconvenience the community.
 SIPMIU and DSMC to determine locations prior to award of construction contracts.
 List of selected sites for construction work camps, hot mix plants, stockpile areas, storage areas, and disposal areas.
-Sources of Materials Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, ponding and water logging, and water pollution. (i) Prioritize sites already permitted by the Government; (ii) If other sites are necessary, inform construction contractor that it is their responsibility to verify the suitability of all material sources and to obtain the approval of SIPMU and (iii) If additional quarries will be required after construction is started, inform construction contractor to obtain a written approval from SIPMU.
-SIPMIU and DSMC (i) List of approved quarry sites and sources of materials;
+Sources of Materials Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, ponding and water logging, and water pollution. (i) Prioritize sites already permitted by the Mining Department; (ii) If other sites are necessary, inform construction contractor that it is their responsibility to verify the suitability of all material sources and to obtain the approval of SIPMU and (iii) If additional quarries will be required after construction is started, inform construction contractor to obtain a written approval from SIPMU.
+SIPMIU and DSMC (i) List of approved quarry sites and sources of materials; (ii) Bid document to include requirement for verification of suitability of sources and permit for additional quarry sites if necessary.